squall2046/liri-node-app/README.md

 # :headphones: liri-node-app

 ### Overview
-LIRI is like iPhone's SIRI.
+>LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

-> :tv:
-> Click  >>>**[Here](https://youtu.be/F9wBMugsnOE)**<<<  and check the video to see how it works.
+> Click  >>>**[Here](https://youtu.be/F9wBMugsnOE)**<<<  and check my :tv: video to see how it works.

 ## Instruction